SNOMED-Documents/snomed-starter-guide/11-translations-and-language-preferences.md

-# SNOMED CT Starter Guide : 11.
-Translations and Language Preferences
+# 11. Translations and Language Preferences

 This section provides an overview of: